 Like the startApplicationWithString method, a string is passed to the method if that is executed.

-Note Application processes that are started using the startAppMethodWithString method do not automatically execute the finalize method for the application when they terminate, even if the method is defined for the application.
+Note Application processes that are started using the startAppMethodWithString method do not automatically execute the initialize or finalize method for the application, even if the method is defined for the application.

 Node::createExternalProcess